TheProGrammar/project-boost-game/README.md

 ## Contribution

-Feel free to contribute to this humble project.
-This will help me to better understand SwiftUI and how to use it as a starting point.
+Feel free to contribute with any suggestions or advice.

 ## Author